anewton1998/rdap_guide/src/protocol/headers.md

 because many RDAP servers for ccTLDs and gTLDs server more than one TLD.
 The `host` header is sometimes used by RDAP servers to route requests to the correct back-end service.
 This is especially helpful to servers when responding to a `/help` request as there is nothing the URL of the request that may be used for request routing.

+## Retry-After Header

+The Retry-After header specifies either a specific date/time or a delay in seconds to attempt to send another query.
+Servers should use this header when issuing HTTP 429 responses to instruct clients when to attempt another retry.
+Without this header, clients cannot easily determine the amount of time necessary to retry a query and often resort to unspecified algorithms, which in the simple case is to retry repeatedly until an answer is received.
+The most common usage of the Retry-After header is to specify the number of seconds a client should wait:

+    retry-after: 120